BaruahYoshita/Credit-Risk-Model/README.md

 The output is a calibrated probability of default that can support downstream decision-making such as credit approval, risk-based pricing, and portfolio risk monitoring.

 ## 2. Dataset
-Source: Home Credit Default Risk dataset (Kaggle)
+Source: Home Credit Default Risk dataset from Kaggle

 Target variable:
-- TARGET = 1 → Client experienced payment difficulties (default)
+- TARGET = 1 → Defaulter
-- TARGET = 0 → Client did not experience payment difficulties
+- TARGET = 0 → Non defaulter

 The dataset contains:
 - Demographic information